Towards Ontology-driven development with derived data, process, object, and message models.

 The EDM Council is the Global Association created to elevate the practice of Data Management as a business and operational priority.
 The Council is the leading advocate for the development and implementation of Data Standards, Best Practices and comprehensive Training and Certification programs.

-As of release 2020/Q4 Production, 1,448 classes detail Foundations, Business Entities, Finance, Business & Commerse, Securities, Derivatives, and Indices.
+As of release 2024/Q2 Production, 2,332 classes detail Foundations, Business Entities, Finance, Business and Commerce, Securities, Derivatives, and Instruments.
 The ontology is Open Source.

 FIBO is specified in Ontology Web Language (OWL).
 The language thoroughly covers the semantics of the Entity-Relationship model and can express business rules and constraints far beyond the data model.

-However, there is a barrier to FIBO implementation, because design in OWL requires specialized modeling tools and unique databases for deployment.
+However, FIBO implementation in OWL requires specialized modeling tools and unique databases for deployment.

 Ontologists with Finance Domain expertise are rare.
-As a result, many Financial Institutions remain at the sidelines.
-Even ontologists at early adaptors, find it hard to spread FIBO usage beyond their CoE.
+As a result, many Financial Institutions remain on the sidelines.
+Even ontologists at early adaptors find it hard to spread FIBO usage beyond their CoE.

-The EDMC recognized member need for more natural consumption of the standard and released FIBO Glossary, Dictionary, Vocabulary, Wiki and UML diagrams.
-These serializations are human-readable, but they have a lower semantic richness and cannot instantiate model-driven development.
+The EDMC recognized members’ need for more natural consumption of the standard and released the FIBO Glossary, Dictionary, Vocabulary, Wiki, and UML diagrams.
+These serializations are human-readable but have a lower semantic richness and cannot instantiate model-driven development.

 The Financial Industry Business Data Model is the bridge from semantic to conventional data management.
-It is complementing accessible FIBO formats and distributions.
+It complements accessible FIBO formats and distributions.

 Positioning the FIBO ontology and data model

-Ontology Web Language has the richest semantic of all modeling languages.
-In a Model Driven Development.
-OWL can fully express relational, message, process and object models.
-Hence these models can be derived from an ontology.
+Ontology Web Language has the richest semantics of all modeling languages.
+In Model-Driven Development, OWL can fully express relational, message, process, and object models.
+Hence, these models can be derived from an ontology.

 The implication for Enterprise Architecture is to place the ontology at the apex.